selinekarabulut/portfolio/README.md

 ## Work Experience

 ### Data Scientist @ The Associated Press (November 2023 - present)
-- Employ statistical models to predict voter turnout for races in every locality tabulated by the AP.
 - Develop time‑series regression models to predict the number of votes received per combination of U.S. geographical location and electoral race.
 - Employ the K‑means and hierarchical clustering algorithms to identify counties that show similar turnout trends and have similar socioeconomic